LibFewShot: A Comprehensive Library for Few-shot Learning: Introduction

-\paragraph{Our work.} Therefore, in this paper, to facilitate fair comparison and reproducible results, we develop \textit{a comprehensive library for few-shot learning (LibFewShot)} by keeping most of the implementation details of different FSL methods to be consistent.
-To be specific, seventeen representative state-of-the-art FSL methods, including six meta-learning based, five metric-learning based and six fine-tuning based methods, are systematacially re-implemented in a unified framework with the same single codebase in PyTorch.
-In LibFewShot, we try our best to ensure that all the methods use the same settings and the same bag of tricks, except some specific tricks and specific neural architectures that are the main contributions of certain methods.
+\textbf{Our work.} Therefore, to facilitate fair comparison and conveniently investigate the common issues in FSL, we develop \textit{a comprehensive library for few-shot learning (LibFewShot)} by making most of the implementation details of different FSL methods consistent.
+To be specific, eighteen representative state-of-the-art FSL methods, including seven meta-learning based, six metric-learning based and five non-episodic based methods, are systematically re-implemented in a unified framework with the same single codebase in PyTorch.
+In LibFewShot, we try our best to ensure that all the methods use the same settings and the same bag of tricks, except for some specific tricks or specific neural architectures that are the main contributions of certain methods.
 In this way, we could take a true picture of the actual state-of-the-art results on FSL.
-More importantly, we are able to construct a large-scale study to analyze the impact of different tricks in a fair way.
+More importantly, we are able to construct a large-scale study to analyze the impact of different tricks, such as pre-training, global classification, knowledge distillation and label smoothing, in a fair way.